 Round 2 of Paycheck Protection Program starts.
 Better hurry

-The Paycheck Protection Program, the U.S. government's coronavirus relief fund for small businesses, resumed lending on Monday.
+The Paycheck Protection Program, the U.S. government's coronavirus relief fund for small businesses, resumed billions of dollars in low-interest lending on Monday, but with the nation's banks reporting some bumps along the way.

+Rob Nichols, president of the American Banker Association, tweeted Monday afternoon that banks were having trouble accessing the U.S. Small Business Administration's approval portal for the loan program.
+That, he said, would slow the ability of banks to dispense the small business aid.

+A spokesperson for the SBA told CBS MoneyWatch there was no problem with its website or its approval process.
+She said the SBA had informed banks Sunday night that it would limit the number of applications they can submit per hour, in order to allow all banks access to the program.

 President Donald Trump signed the bill Friday that authorizes an additional $310 billion in funds for the program, which offers forgivable, 1% interest loans for companies with a maximum of 500 employees.
 That's on top of the $350 billion that was loaned out in the first round of the program in a mere two weeks.
 The loans are forgivable in full if the companies use 75% of the federally backed money on paying and retaining their employees.